 Which immigration procedure has to be initiated, depends on the specific facts and circumstances.
 The work permit procedure and the highly skilled migrant procedure are the most commonly used procedures.

 UK nationals arriving in the Netherlands after 1 January 2021 are subject to Dutch immigration legislation.
 This means they are allowed to enter and stay in the Schengen area (which includes the Netherlands) for up to 90 days in 180 days on the basis of their passport.
-Their passport must be valid for at least 6 months.
+Their passport must be valid for at least six months.
 However they will require a work permit in order to work in the Netherlands from day 1.
 They will also require a residence permit in case their stay exceeds 90 days in 180 days.

 A residence permit for a highly skilled migrant allows a non-EEA national to reside and work legally in the Netherlands (without a separate work permit).
 The following requirements have to be met:

-In case the stay in the Netherlands is less than four months, registration as a non-resident in the Municipal Population Database at one of the eighteen designated offices is voluntary but required in order to obtain a Dutch citizen service number (BSN) needed for tax and payroll purposes.
+In case the stay in the Netherlands is less than four months, registration as a non-resident in the Municipal Population Database at one of the 18 designated offices is voluntary but required in order to obtain a Dutch citizen service number (BSN) needed for tax and payroll purposes.

 For a stay of at least four months within a period of six months, registration with the Municipal Population Database is required.